The Best Time to Travel to Alaska: Affordability and Activities Season by Season

 And while sporadic snow doesn’t provide many opportunities for winter sports, you can still hit some shorter hiking trails and enjoy Alaska at a much slower pace.
 On the other hand, it’s time to take advantage of longer evenings and enjoy local food and nightlife.

-On the other hand, as some of the options for the outdoor adventures get more limited at this time of the year, they open doors for different activities.
-Thus, if Fairbanks hasn’t been on your Alaska bucket list destinations before, it’s a perfect time to change it.
-Depending on the place where you stay in Alaska, board a local plane or train to venture to the city to see the Northern Lights.
+On the other hand, as some outdoor adventures get limited, Alaska opens different doors this time around.
+If Fairbanks hasn’t been on your Alaska bucket list destinations yet, it’s a perfect time to change it.
+Depending on the place where you stay in the state, board a local plane or train to venture to the city where the Northern Lights start dancing at night again.

-One the bright side, late fall is considered the best time to travel to Alaska on a tight budget.
-And the greatest advantage is yet to come.
-There is almost no crowds even in the most popular locations.
+One the bright side, the late fall is the best time to travel to Alaska on a tight budget.
+On top of that, there are almost no crowds even in the most popular locations.

 Bear Glacier - Roads and Destinations

-In December, Alaska’s cities, such as Anchorage and Fairbanks, get a new influx of activities.
-Days get filled with festivals, bazaars, and winter outdoor sports.
+In December, Alaska’s cities, such as Anchorage and Fairbanks, attract with a wide range of winter activities.
+Days get filled with festivals, bazaars, and outdoor sports.
 Unfortunately, the Christmas season and celebration doesn’t last forever.
-The great outdoors, however, keep a firm grip on the locals and visitors until March, in some parts of the state even longer.
+The great outdoors with its winter activities, however, delight locals and visitors until March, in some parts of the state even longer.

-With that said, the season from December to February is a great time to travel to Alaska to test your athleticism in skiing, snowmobiling, and hiking.
-Besides the traditional winter activities, riding a sled pulled by huskies attracts even more travelers.
+With that said, the season from December through February is a great time to travel to Alaska to test your athleticism in skiing, snowmobiling, and snowshoing.
+Riding a sled pulled by huskies becomes the epitome of a winter trip to Alaska.
 Needless to say, Alaskans do dog mushing better than anybody else.
 It’s Alaska’s official state sport, after all!

 During this time you can still visit most glaciers accessible by roads.
 Exit Glacier in Kenai Fjords National Park is a good place to start.
-Surprisingly, you can even reach some glaciers, such as Portage Glacier in Turnagain Arm, on foot while hiking across frozen lakes to the bottom of their parents-mountains.
+You can even reach some glaciers, such as Portage Glacier in Turnagain Arm, on foot while hiking across frozen lakes.

-Last but not least, the time from December to February almost certainly promises to amaze you with the magic of the Northern Lights.
+Last but not least, the season from December through February almost certainly promises to amaze you with the magical display of the Northern Lights.

-Despite the fact that winters in the Last Frontier are fairy cold, and the winter days are the shortest, still many outdoor lovers find it the best time to travel to Alaska.
-The influx of the winter visitors is at the highest in February.
+Despite the fact that the season is fairly cold, and the winter days are the shortest, many outdoor lovers still find it the best time to travel to Alaska.
+The visitation level is at the highest in February.

 Leave a Reply